luxiangnk/Ulendo-Instruction/README.rst

 ::

     ├── Marlin                              // Modified Marlin firmware
-    └── RPI                                 // Software runs in the Raspberry Pi ├── Readme.rst                      // help
+    └── RPI                                 // The software runs in the Raspberry Pi ├── Readme.rst                      // help file
         ├── Gcodes                          // Put all your Gcodes in this folder │   ├── Printing
 	│   │      └── Groot.gcode          // Put the Gcode that you are going to print in this folder (delete others)